ADHD Medication Side Effects No One Should Tolerate

 In some children, tricyclics can affect brain wave activity.
 If your child has a seizure disorder, a tricyclic might exacerbate the problem.
 Discuss this matter with your doctor before starting your child on a tricyclic.

 Tricyclics have also been known to affect the electrical conduction pattern within the heart, triggering a rapid pulse.
-This is a rare side effect, and it generally stops once the medication is stopped.
+The Am Acad. of Pediatrics recommends that a child have an ECG before starting a Tricyclic Antidepressant and another ECG one month after achieving a steady blood level.
 If you are concerned, discuss this with your family doctor.

 If these steps fail, try a different non-stimulant medication.